surfing bali

 Making friends is easy when you know the lingo

-For those of you who only want to know the basics, well done.
-It’s always great when we have guests who try to communicate in the same language as the country they’re visiting, even if it’s just a few words.
 Check out this handy guide for an introduction to Balinese if this sounds like you.
 If you’d prefer to speak in English though that’s also not a problem.
-The vast majority of Balinese speak enough English to converse with you… and more importantly to barter with you.
+The vast majority of Balinese speak enough English to converse with you.

 Surfing in Bali with Rapture Surfcamps